fantonangeli/multi-clasp/README.md

 multi-clasp
 ===========

+## This project repo is no longer being maintained.
+The updated version is on https://github.com/fantonangeli/multi-clasp2 ##

 `multi-clasp` is meant to solve a specific problem:
 You have multiple google artifacts (sheets, docs, etc.) that all use the same Apps Script project.